LopitalSergei/bg-color-generator/readme.md

  # Background color generator

- This application generate a hex-code for the background color
+ This application generate a hex-code for the background color.